NicolasMarianoMorel/restobares-app-api/README.md

 #### ⚠️ Tip about table manpulation:
 Before you begin playing around with any table, check if someone is using it already.
-To check that, do a GET to https://restobares-app-api.herokuapp.com/resto/:idResto/staff/tables. get in contact with any of the colaborators to get a valid value for **_:idResto_**.
+To check that, perform a GET to https://restobares-app-api.herokuapp.com/resto/:idResto/staff/tables.
+Get in contact with any of the colaborators to get a valid value for **_:idResto_**.

 ## ➡️ ENDPOINTS